 On Tuesday night, millions of Americans were surprised that Donald Trump did not win the Iowa Caucus.
 Based on the polls leading up to the caucus, Donald Trump was the clear frontrunner and looked to be headed to certain victory.
-But as you analyze historical trends, it becomes clear that polling is consistently unreliable at predicting the actual results of elections, and many now believe bias is the result.
+But as you analyze historical trends, it becomes clear that election polls are consistently unreliable at predicting the actual results of elections, and many now believe bias is the result.
 So what can go wrong so consistently during every Iowa Caucus?
 Fortunately QuestionPro may be able to provide some insight on why bias occurs and how it could have affected the Iowa caucus.
 Below are the four main reasons why survey’s yield bias.

 Response bias results from problems in the measurement process.
 This usually happens when surveys are poorly constructed, most prominently containing leading or socially desirable questions.
 Read more about Response Bias and how to overcome it in a recent post.
 Click Here to Read More